SafeKey LabTalk to usSecurity for the autonomous spacecraft

 Sukin Yang

 Cornell alum and U.S. Army veteran.
 While serving overseas, he triaged a large population of service members and their families and simultaneously supported operational missions.
 After the Army, he built data pipelines scaling 30 years of real estate records, built an AI diagnosis tool at Weill Cornell Medicine that scans MRI to detect breast cancer, and worked on RF and satellite engineering at Cornell Bowers.
-He built the original counter-autonomy platform end to end and is the inventor on the pending patents behind SafeKey's detection and red/blue team work.
+He built the original counter-autonomy platform end to end and is the inventor behind SafeKey's detection and red/blue team work, with 8 patents filed (patent-pending).

 Military Integration